EmotionCognitionLab/pvs/common/README.md

 These libraries may be used by both the baseline code and the desktop client application.

 ### Setup
-Copy cognito-settings.json.tmpl to cognito-settings.json and fill in the appropriate values.
-(You can find these through the Cognito user console.)
+Copy aws-settings.json.tmpl to aws-settings.json and fill in the appropriate values.
+(You can find these through the AWS user console.)

 ### Building
 In each subdirectory (shown here only for 'auth'), do the following: